ScriptJayT/Articles/FTP Edit/Remote_with_FTP.md

 My current workflow is building a site locally and upload it to the server (via FTP) when it’s done.
 Check if any functionality is broken due to the environment differences and fix those.
 So at the moment I don’t need to upload that often.

-But recently I entered a project where I could not really do that.
-I would have to style a page almost blindly, upload it and see what the result would be.
+But recently I entered a project where I could not really do that without downloading thousands of files, which takes days.
+So I would have to style a page almost blindly, upload it and see what the result would be.
 Edit and upload again.
 That would be many uploads every minute that I would have to do manually.
 And I am not about doing stuff manually.

 So I asked a colleague what their solution was, and a ftp plugin for your IDE was their answer.
-I went looking for a VS-Code extension and found[(this one)](https://marketplace.visualstudio.com/items?itemName=Natizyskunk.sftp).
+I went looking for a VS-Code extension and found [(this one)](https://marketplace.visualstudio.com/items?itemName=Natizyskunk.sftp).
 It’s pretty good.
 Its documentation goes over a lot more than what I use and need at the moment.
-So I’m summarizing the options here in case I (inevitably) forget how it works.
+So I’m summarizing the options here in case I (inevitably) forget how it works. 😅

 ## Setup